Matplotlib Cheatsheet

 What is Matplotlib used for?

 Matplotlib is primarily used for python plotting and visualization.
-It was created by John Hunter in 2003 and follows the data visualization paradigm.
+It was created by John Hunter in 2003.
+It follows the data visualization paradigm.

 Is Matplotlib hard to learn?